google-deepmind/classic/README.md

 You can store data on class objects - for example, if you want to share something between all instances of that class.
-Note only that you cannot store a function as a class attribute, as that is indistinguisable from defining an instance method.
+Note only that you cannot store a function as a class attribute, as that is indistinguishable from defining an instance method.

 ```lua